agsb/6502.MINT/arch/6502/Notes.md

 The code and jump tables are bigger and need be fine touched.

+Use to clean: make clean

 Use to compile: make

-Use to clean: make clean

-Use to run: make runs (Stil not working)
+Use to run: make run

 ## Notes

-_04/02/2025
+_12/02/2025

+    Reviews and custom local changes

+_05/02/2025

     Changes in configuration file 6502-MINT.cfg
     running tests with run6502